By Dr. Brandon Colby MD, a genetic testing expert specializing in advanced genetic analysis and clinical genomics.

 Sequencing.com is different from 23andMe because it does allow you to upload your DNA data from any genetic test or genome sequencing service.
 We want people to take advantage of the information their DNA holds as much as possible.

-After uploading DNA to Sequencing.com , uploaders can use any of the analyses in the DNA App Store .
+After uploading DNA to Sequencing.com, uploaders can use any of the analyses provided by our DNA analysis apps and DNA reports.
 There are many apps available that can help users understand their genetics fully in the areas of:

 Many of the analysis apps are free while others are a bit more in-depth so there’s a charge.
 Sequencing.com keeps prices low so more users can afford them.